 One way to promote your glycogen utilization is simply moving more, which means you burn more energy.
 You can either work out in the gym, or just do your favorite exercise, or even go for a walk or jog for a bit.

 At first, you may not have the energy or desire for serious physical activity (sports, hard work, etc.).
-However, even walking at an easy pace can help you reach ketosis faster.
-After that, the body will switch to an alternative source of energy, and even serious physical activity will no longer be a problem.
+However, even mild yoga or walking at an easy pace can help you reach ketosis faster.
+After that, the body will switch to an alternative source of energy, and even intense workouts will no longer be a problem.

 Control Your Electrolyte Balance